GALLO PROPELS BLACK BEARS TO 3-2 OVERTIME WIN OVER TERRIERS

-Senior forward Jennie Gallo scored the overtime game-winner for Maine
+Senior forward Jennie Gallo nets game-winner 1:51 into overtime for Maine

 Orono, Maine -- Senior day for The University of Maine women's ice hockey team ended with a walk off goal in OT as senior leader, Jennie Gallo (Castlegar, British Columbia) provided the game winner for a 3-2 Maine win against #4 Boston University.